 There are four key areas for you to customise a Fjällräven trekking backpack to your body.
 These are the shoulders, chest, hips and back.

-Starting with the shoulders, ensure the straps sit on your shoulders, without a gap.
+- Then move onto the shoulders; ensure the straps sit on your shoulders, without a gap.
 Adjust the top stabiliser straps (if present) to ensure the top of the backpack isn’t leaning backwards.
 However, don’t pull it too tight.
 If there’s a gap between your shoulders and the straps, you’ve gone too far.